Check out these Frequently Asked Questions

 It’s hard to nail down a typical day, since our participants serve in different churches and local ministries with varied needs and schedules…but here’s an idea of a “typical” week:

-Tuesday: Avance meetings for training, worship and fellowship
+Tuesday: Join Avance meetings for training, worship and fellowship.

-Wednesday – Saturday: Work in ministries, take Spanish classes, spend time with host family and Mexican friends, meet with Avance facilitator, Avance Bible Study and accountability group.
+Wednesday – Saturday: Serve in ministries, take Spanish classes (2xs/ week), spend time with your host family and Mexican friends, meet with Avance mentor, join in the Avance Bible Study and accountability group.

 Each placement will be different depending on the needs of the church you’re placed in.
 As an interdenominational organization we partner with a wide variety of evangelical churches with different styles and forms of worship.